marqo-ai/marqo/README.md

 An open-source tensor search engine that seamlessly integrates with your applications, websites, and workflow.

-Marqo cloud is currently in beta, apply here: https://q78175g1wwa.typeform.com/to/d0PEuRPC
+Marqo cloud ☁️  is currently in beta.
+If you're interested, apply here: https://q78175g1wwa.typeform.com/to/d0PEuRPC

 ## What is tensor search?